April 18, 2024

 We harvested the word fear from the Greek word phobos.
 It’s where we derive the word phobia, those often irrational fears about bizarre things like insects, microbes, numbers, and darkness.
 We’ve read books about them.
 We’ve created TV shows to celebrate them.
 We pray for people suffering with them.
 For that matter, you’ve probably diagnosed some of your own phobias.

-As I’m writing this, I recall my college psychology professor saying that if we didn’t fear, we wouldn’t be human
+As I’m writing this, I recall my college psychology professor saying that if we didn’t fear, we wouldn’t be human.

-And we fear a lot
+And we fear … a lot:

 We embrace fear and don’t even know it.